fleetdm/fleet/docs/application/scheduling-queries.md

 Scheduling Queries
 ==================

-As discussed in the [Running Queries Documentation](./running-queries.md), you can use the Kolide application to create, execute, and save osquery queries.
+As discussed in the [Running Queries Documentation](./running-queries.md), you can use the Fleet application to create, execute, and save osquery queries.
 You can organize these queries into "Query Packs".
 To view all saved packs and perhaps create a new pack, select "Manage Packs" from the "Packs" sidebar.
 Packs are usually organized by the general class of instrumentation that you're trying to perform.

 ![Manage Packs](../images/manage-packs.png)